 One more time, just for the Google search ranking: ‘romanceable’.

 Bethesda are understated in their depiction of the deed, if only for fear of having to animate all the wobbly bits without somebody’s crucial parts sticking in the terrain and elongating to span the gap between Sanctuary and the Glowing Sea (incidentally the same technique employed by the medical practitioners who send enthusiastic emails to young men of low self-esteem).

 True to life, Fallout 4 sex is contingent upon a series of regular and increasingly challenging charisma tests.
-But should you pass through the necessary checks and balances that prevent sex from happening to insufficiently persuasive 200-year-old widowers, you’ll be treated to a fade to black and a night on one of the floor-level mattresses favoured by all the denizens of Fallout 4's Commonwealth.
+But should you pass through the necessary checks and balances that prevent sex from happening to insufficiently persuasive 200-year-old widowers, you’ll be treated to a fade to black and a night on one of the stained mattresses favoured by the denizens of Fallout 4's Commonwealth.